antonyeagle/forallx-adl/readme.md

 * Chapter 5 (`forallx-adl-interpretations.tex`)
 * Chapter 6 (`forallx-adl-prooftfl.tex`)
 * Chapter 7 (`forallx-adl-prooffol.tex`)
-	- §35
-		+ does the `\vdash` terminology get re-introduced?
-		+ make explicit that the choice of a new name in `\exists`E is a way of ensuring you meet all the conditions; and make sure that students know choosing a new name is also a way of meeting the conditions on `\forall`I.
-	- §37
-	- §38
 	- §39
-	-	+ some ideas about where next in logic
+		* some ideas about where next in logic
 * Backmatter